Ladainha, Minas Gerais

 Ladainha is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 18,193 people living in a total area of 865 km2.
-The city belongs to the mesoregion of Vale do Mucuri and to the microregion of Teófilo Otoni.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1949.

+Geography

 Ladainha is located on the Rio Mucuri at an elevation of 670 meters, 65 km. northwest of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 515 km.
 Neighboring municipalities are: Novo Cruzeiro, Malacacheta, Poté, Teófilo Otoni, and Itaipé.

 The settlement began in 1926 with the building of 61 houses for the workers on the Bahia-Minas railroad.
 The railway station was called Ladainha do Podô, due to an old man called Podô who was known for saying his rosary, called "ladainha" in Portuguese.